-"These works have caused damage to the natural dune environment during their installation, as well as led to a reduction in beach width in front of them.
-Some of the materials used in their construction have become dislodged from the structure and pose a hazard to marine life."
+"These works have caused damage to the natural dune environment during their installation.
+In addition they encroach onto the beach berm and have led to a reduction in beach width in front of them.
+They have also caused a significant downdrift erosion effect which has impacted on the natural dune environment and potentially the ecological values of the beach berm at Belongil Spit.
+Some of the materials used in their construction (e.g. haybales and twine) have become dislodged from the structure and pose a hazard to marine and bird life."